Skip to main content

 • Add when texting in a keyword

-Along the way, a person in the process can go through various statuses which indicate what is going on.
+Along the way, a person in the workflow can go through various statuses which indicate what is going on.

 The basic statuses are:

-• Queued - the person does not currently have a task but is waiting for the workflow engine to put them in one.
-This can happen when a person is first added to the process, when the timer on their Wait task expires, or when their assignment is finished.
+• Queued - temporary status when the person does not currently have a task but is waiting for the workflow engine to put them in one.
+This can happen when a person is first added to the workflow, when the timer on their Delay task expires, or when their assignment is finished.

-• Waiting - the person is currently on a Wait task and the timer has not expired yet.
+• Waiting - the person is currently on a Delay task and the timer has not expired yet.

-• Done - there is no more work to be done with the person in the process.
+• Done - there is no more work to be done with the person in the workflow.
 All tasks have been completed.

 • Not Started - the person was assigned to someone but they have not begun yet.